benjaminjack/python_cpp_example/README.md

 3. Unit tests for Python code (using `unittest`)
 4. A `setuptools` setup.py script for building, installation, and testing

-Please see the [blog post that accompanies this repository](http://www.benjack.io/2017/06/12/python-cpp-tests.html) for more information.
+Please see the [blog post that accompanies this repository]() for more information.

+**NOTE**: If you'd like to see the version of the repository that corresponds to my [original June 2017 blog post](http://www.benjack.io/2017/06/12/python-cpp-tests.html), go to [this release](https://github.com/benjaminjack/python_cpp_example/tree/v0.1).
+However, I no longer recommend using the repository structure from this old release.

 # Installation